South Atlantic Medal: Criteria

 The medal with rosette was awarded for one day's service within 35° and 60° South latitude or for at least one operational sortie south of Ascension Island, between 2 April and 14 June 1982 (2 April being the date of the Argentine invasion, 14 June being the date of ceasefire now accepted as the effective Argentine surrender on the islands although the Argentine surrender did not take place until mid August).
 This, generally, denoted service in the combat zone.
 Where the rosette was worn on the ribbon, this was both with the medal and on the ribbon bar.

 The medal without rosette was awarded for 30 days continuous or accumulated service between 7° and 60° South latitude between 2 April and 14 June 1982 (completing no later than 12 July 1982).
 As a result of the 2012 Independent Medal Review conducted by Sir John Holmes, from 1 October 2014 the qualifying period for the medal without rosette was extended to 21 October 1982, the date modifications were completed to RAF Stanley airfield allowing operation of RAF Phantoms as personnel on the islands post 14 June remained under threat of potential re invasion and the islands required due attention due to mines, booby traps, burial parties and general post conflict rehabilitation.

 The rosette remains an unusual feature for a British medal and was used partly for economy and speed of manufacture, and also as otherwise fewer than two hundred medals would have been issued to the Royal Air Force.
 While for other arms the vast majority of the medals were issued with a rosette, over 90% of the medals issued to the Royal Air Force are without the rosette, with the recipients mainly stationed on Ascension Island, some 3,300 nmi north of the Falkland Islands and the war zone.
 An exception being the Royal Air Force Regiment who had one squadron disembark at San Carlos on 1 June.

 Those mentioned in despatches during the campaign wear a bronze oak leaf on the medal ribbon.

 Service qualifying for the South Atlantic Medal does not count towards the period required to receive the Accumulated Campaign Service Medal.

 Recipients

-Initially, about 29,700 people were awarded the medal, including Prince Andrew.
+Initially, about 29,700 people were awarded the medal, including Andrew Mountbatten Windsor.
 Members of the Merchant Navy and civilians were also eligible, for example civil servants serving in Ascension Island, NAAFI staff, war artist Linda Kitson and journalists attached to the armed forces, including Michael Nicholson.As at 3 November 2017, as a result of an extension of the qualifying period to 21 October 1982, an additional 3,626 medals have been awarded without rosette.